 Listen to the related podcast episode for this post.

 So, you’ve decided to start your own freelance business.
 Great choice!
 Freelancing can be very rewarding as an extra source of income or as a full-time job.
 You will gain a lot of experience on each side of freelancing: business and creative.
 But how do you get started?
-This is part of my How to Start a Freelance Business series.
 Today, we will learn how to name your freelance business.

 Your Name vs a Company Name